Boazd0503/classroom/_docs/classes/7th.md

 ## Agenda

-### 1. Journal Prompt

-What's the most interesting thing you learned last week?
+### 1. What's the most interesting thing you learned last week?
 It could be from this class, another subject, a conversation, a YouTube video, or even something you discovered on your own.
 Explain what it was, how you learned it, and why you found it interesting.
+the most interesting thing i had last week is having new friends
 ### 2. Vote for Marcus Johnson!
 Only 2 Days Left!

 Please click on the link or scan the QR code below to vote for Wagner's very own **Marcus Johnson** as the Army National Guard People's Choice Player for the Valero All Star basketball game!